What Is Cacao?

-Cacao powder contains lots of potassium.
-Potassium has been shown to decrease risk of heart disease by reducing lower body inflammation and stress on cells.
+In addition to antioxidants, cacao contains lots of potassium.
+Potassium has been shown to decrease the risk of heart disease by reducing lower body inflammation and stress on cells.

 Cacao powder provides more nutrition than cocoa powder and can be a healthier substitute in recipes.
-Cacao powder is also an excellent source of:
+Cacao powder provides: